China Development Bank: History

+In 2010, CDB provided $30 billion in financing to Chinese solar power manufacturers.

 At the end of 2010, CDB held US$687.8 billion in loans, more than twice the amount of the World Bank.

+After Chen left the governorship of CDB in 2013, the bank's institutional power decreased.

+The next CDB governor, Hu Huaibang, removed CDB personnel to staff the bank with personnel loyal to himself.
+Hu then leveraged his personal influence to approve large amounts of industrial loans which ultimately failed.
+Hu was removed from office in 2018 on suspicion of corruption and he was sentenced to life in prison in 2021 for accepting bribes to approve projects that should not have passed CDB criteria.
+Following these events, CDB became significantly more cautious in its financing decisions.

+CDB is among the state entities which contribute to the China Integrated Circuit Industry Investment Fund, which was established in an effort to decrease China's reliance on foreign semiconductor companies.
+The fund was established in 2014.

+In 2014, CDB was one of the funders of the Silk Road Fund, along with the State Administration of Foreign Exchange, China Investment Corporation, and Export-Import Bank of China.

+In 2015, China used its foreign exchange reserves to recapitalize CDB, which in turn empowered it to make significant foreign loans.

+In 2017, CDB provided RMB 130 billion to fund infrastructure and environmental upgrading in Xiong'an.

 As of December 2018, outstanding loans to 11 provincial-level regions along the belt amounted to 3.85 trillion yuan (about 575 billion U.S. dollars), according to the CDB.
 New yuan loans to these regions reached 304.5 billion yuan last year, accounting for 48 percent of the bank's total new yuan loans.
 The funds mainly went to major projects in the fields of ecological protection and restoration, infrastructure connectivity, and industrial transformation and upgrading.
 The CDB will continue to support ecological protection and green development of the Yangtze River in 2019, said CDB Chairman Zhao Huan.
 China issued a development plan for the Yangtze River Economic Belt in September 2016 and a guideline for green development of the belt in 2017.
 The Yangtze River Economic Belt consists of nine provinces and two municipalities that cover roughly one-fifth of China's land.
 It has a population of 600 million and generates more than 40 percent of the country's GDP.

+As of at least 2018, CDB was the world's largest development bank, with total assets exceeding 16 trillion RMB.

+In 2020, China joined the G20-led Debt Service Suspension Initiative, through which official bilateral creditors suspended debt repayments of 73 of the poorest debtor countries.
+China did not include CDB loans as part of the initiative under the logic that CDB was a commercial lender rather than an official bilateral creditor.